How to Define Your MVP’s Core Features: A Step-by-Step Guide for Startups

 Identify Essential Features for MVP:

-Remember, restraint is key when it comes to an MVP.
-There might be a thousand ways to help a user achieve better fitness, for example, but an MVP for a fitness app should only include the minimum features necessary to accomplish a narrow goal.
+Once you understand your users and goals, it’s time to decide what makes the cut.
+The key is restraint: only include the functionality required to test your main hypothesis.
 Focusing on a single key feature is often a great way to keep the MVP lean.
 This small scope is how some billion-dollar apps started.
 The Uber MVP, for example, was a simple cab booking feature for limited users in the San Francisco area.

 To keep your MVP lean, try adopting the MoSCoW framework, a helpful tool for categorizing features.

-• Could-haves: Nice-to-have features that can be postponed, such as advanced analytics.
+• Could-have → Nice-to-have features that can be postponed (e.g., analytics dashboard).

-Segmenting possible features in this way can simplify the decision of which to prioritize and which to save for later.
+Segmenting possible features can simplify the decision of which to prioritize and which to save for later.
 The MoSCoW framework also helps avoid scope creep in the development process.

 Consider User Flow Simplicity: